-**UPDATE: Bloomberg is suspending the remote access provided during the COVID-19 campus closures on June 30, 2022.
-After that, users will only be able to access the platform at a campus location.**
+**UPDATE: **Bloomberg suspended the remote access provided during the COVID-19 campus closures on June 30, 2022.
+Users will only be able to access the platform at a campus location.**

 If you do not have a Bloomberg account, start with steps 1 - 4.